Do VA Loans Have PMI? What to Know About VA Loans & Mortgage Insurance

 Do VA loans have mortgage insurance?
-The great news is that there’s no need for VA loan PMI here; however, other fees at the closing table could still come into play.
-What is the difference between VA loan mortgage insurance and the funding fee?
+The great news is that there’s no need for VA loan PMI here.
+However, other fees at the closing table —such as the VA funding fee—could still come into play.
+Learn more about VA loan mortgage insurance requirements and how PMI differs from the VA funding fee.

 KEY TAKEAWAYS